phytooracle/ag2pi_workshop/README.md

 singularity run ag2pi_workshop.simg
 ```

-- Copy and paste the link into your browser to launch the Jupyter Notebook.
+- Copy and paste the link into your browser to launch the Jupyter Notebook:
 <p align="center">
     <img src="pics/launch_jupyter.png" />
 <p>